audiopixel/pixelmixer/README.md

 [Contact us.](http://audiopixel.com/contact)

 Please feel free to use this API in your projects.
-If you have any problems, suggestions, or ideas on how to improve this API, or want to help build new features let us know - better yet fork the coe and take a stab at it yourself.
+If you have any problems, suggestions, or ideas on how to improve this API, or want to help build new features let us know - better yet fork the code and take a stab at it yourself.
 We encourage you to experiment with these techniques.

-We are seeking beta testers, especially if you have lighting fixtures or other types of hardware to play with.
+We are also seeking beta testers, especially if you have lighting fixtures or other types of hardware to play with.

 ---